 Saskatchewan is a great place to live, work, and invest, but to reach its full potential, there’s an important opportunity we must embrace: Involving Indigenous Peoples in the economy.

 In his 2011 report, Professor Eric Howe from the University of Saskatchewan highlighted the value of closing the gap in Indigenous education and helping the Saskatchewan Indigenous population achieve economic equality, estimating it as a $90 billion opportunity.
 This is a key focus for Saskatchewan’s future.
 To address it, the Saskatchewan Chamber of Commerce formed a task force to research solutions.
 From this launched the Indigenous Engagement Charter, tailor-made for Saskatchewan businesses.

-The Charter serves as a roadmap to provide businesses with the tools to achieve engagement and assists the business community in demonstrating the role it must play in reconciliation.
+The Charter serves as a roadmap, equipping businesses with the tools to foster engagement and showcases the role businesses must play in reconciliation.

 The information contained on this page and within the Indigenous Engagement Directory includes original content as well as content using a variety of sources.
 Special thanks to the Indigenous Engagement Task Force participants, Nutrien, Indigenous Services Canada, Indigenous Works, Canadian Council for Aboriginal Business, and several others.
 Please feel free to use the information contained here to advance the Indigenous Engagement strategy for your business.